mp-375 - mp-375 - Medical Policies

 National Comprehensive Cancer Network

-National Comprehensive Cancer Network guidelines on adult cancer pain (v.1.2020) indicate that nonpharmacologic interventions, including TENS, may be considered in conjunction with pharmacologic interventions as needed (category 2A).
+National Comprehensive Cancer Network guidelines on adult cancer pain (v2.2022) indicate that nonpharmacologic interventions, including TENS, may be considered in conjunction with pharmacologic interventions as needed (category 2A).

 National Cancer Institute